|Teaching method||Contact hours|

 We assume students have a general understanding of land and water management issues and how these result from the interactions between people, technology and resources.
 Students must have acquired this knowledge through either: a BSc related to the field of land and water management, relevant work experience and/or admission to the Masters International Land and Water Management at Wageningen University.
 Additionally we assume students have successfully passed and dominate the knowledge and skills as set out in the core courses of the MSc International Land and Water Management (WRM-32306 Research Approaches to Land and Water Management, and at least two of the following courses: SLM-30806 Land Degradation & Development and/or SLM 31306 Fundamentals of Land Management; WRM-34806 Water, Society & Technology - concepts and debates, and/or WRM 34306 Water System Design for Water Use from Multiple Sources; or WSG-33806 Integrated Water Management and/or WSG 34806 Climate Change Adaptation in Water Management).

-In this course, students of different nationalities and disciplinary backgrounds work in small groups (4-6 students) on projects that relate to real life problems related to land or water management issues in the region of Valencia, Spain.
-Project cases are identified with local and regional land and water management organisations and research institutions who act as commissioners for the cases.
+In this course, students of different nationalities and disciplinary backgrounds work in small groups (4-6 students) on projects that relate to real life problems related to land or water management in the region of Valencia, Spain.
+Project cases are identified with local and regional land and water management organizations and research institutions who act as commissioners for the cases.

 The course consists of four phases: